Swapnil031/covid19_react/README.md

-As a beginner, I undertook and completed this project to have a strong understanding of React's workflow and the use of hooks.
+As a beginner, I undertook and completed this project to gain a strong understanding of React's workflow and the use of hooks.